AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/titan-basics/front-panel-buttons.md

 lighting effect, for example a sequence of flash buttons.
 Full Speed mode is more useful for admin tasks such as changing console mode.

-Macros can be stored in most workspace windows, on the dedicated buttons on the top right of the panel and on the grey handle buttons.
+Macros can be stored in most workspace windows, on the dedicated Macro/executor buttons and on the handle buttons.
 There is also a dedicated Macro button window which can be shown in the workspace.
-The top right panel macro/executor/workspace buttons are shown in the Static Playbacks workspace window while the designated 10 Macro buttons on the old Tiger Touch correspond to the first 10 macros in the Macros window.
+The macro/executor/workspace button legends are shown in the Static Playbacks workspace window. *The 10 Macro buttons on the Tiger Touch 1 correspond to the first 10 macros in the Macros window.*

+- The Diamond 9 has an additional six macro buttons with dedicated legend display in between the two banks of playback faders.

-The Arena also has two additional Macro buttons on the bottom left corner of the console.
+- The Arena also has two additional Macro buttons on the bottom left corner of the console.

 To record a macro: